jayashan10/virtual_trial_emulator/final_report.md

 The cohort exhibits reasonable balance across treatment arms in terms of age and sex distribution.
 ECOG performance status (0-1, indicating fully active or mildly symptomatic but ambulatory) is slightly higher in the Panitumumab arm.
 RAS mutation status, a critical biomarker for anti-EGFR therapy response, is similarly distributed between arms with approximately half of patients carrying wild-type RAS alleles.

-We assessed baseline balance across categorical variables to evaluate potential confounding.
+I assessed baseline balance across categorical variables to evaluate potential confounding.
 The figure below displays distributions of ECOG performance status and RAS mutation status by treatment arm.
 Both variables show similar patterns between arms, though ECOG 0-1 is marginally more prevalent in the Panitumumab group.

 ![Baseline balance by arm](outputs/pds310/report/baseline_balance.png)